 To the most favourite beaches of Santorini definitely belong Red Beach, Perissa, Monolithos, Kamari and Perivolos.
 All of them are good organized and offer their visitors everything they need for having a nice stay. (loungers, sun umbrellas, tavernas, bars, water sports, etc.)

 If you rather desire to enjoy calmness and wild beauty of the surrounding nature, then try to go to the north and north-west coast of the island.
 We recommend to visit e.g. the empty beach Cape Columbo or an isolated, but a bit windy, beach Paradisi.
 The beauty of local beaches is underlined by the crystal clear water of the Aegean Sea, which is washing the coasts of Santorini.

 Unfortunately, this catastrophe brought an end to the existence of, then very significant and developed civilization, so-called Minoans.
 Minoans came to Santorini from the neighboring Crete around 2000 BC and settled down in the region, today known as Akrotiri.
 The Minoans built up an unusually developed city with public buildings (even multi-storey buildings), stone houses, streets, marketplace and even canalization.
 Beside trade and traditional handicrafts, art was supported as well.
 But after the volcano eruption, the city was covered and by a big amount of volcanic ash and dust, what conserved and preserved the city in the same shape until today.
 By that moment, the tracks of the developed Minoans disappeared.

 In the Ancient period, the Spartan colonists settled down on the island and established a new settlement called Thera in the difficult accessible mountanious terrain near Mesa Vouno.
 The city Thera has been growing quickly (for the construction of the houses the limestone of the mountain has been used) and became an important cultural centre and also a respected trade partner.
-Unfortunately, the eruption of the volcano in 726 AD damaged the city noticeable, what made the inhabitants to move to the coast, where the life was much easier and more comfortable.
+Unfortunately, the eruption of the volcano in 726 AD damaged the city heavily, what made the inhabitants to move to the coast, where the life was much easier and more comfortable for them.